Art and Design

 We develop children’s curiosity, ideas, skills and understanding through a broad range of activities, including practical tasks, discussion and educational visits.
 Our younger pupils in EYFS and Key Stage 1, move through sequences of activities and experiences that develop their early creative skills in the key areas of drawing, painting, printmaking and sculpture.
 In Key Stage 2, children progress to using sketchbooks to map their own creative journeys, exploring these key skills in greater depth.
 Whole-class teaching, group activities and workshops lead by our staff, artists and experts from local organisations such as Middlesbrough Institute of Modern Art (MIMA) and Teesside University.
 Throughout school, the topics provide an engaging starting point for children’s creative journeys, with strong links to History, Geography and Science work.
 Children have access to a wide range of materials and resources, including ICT, to support their work.
 Children are introduced to the work of both internationally known and local artists during their time at Ormesby Primary, and they are encouraged to respond to what they see, think and feel when experiencing the work of others.
 Local galleries, sculptures and landscapes are utilised to provide ‘real life’ experiences for our pupils and support their appreciation and understanding of the creative process and the communication of ideas.

 What is the impact of Art and Design?

-- Pupils develop a positive self image and have the confidence to explore, take risks, solve problems and express themselves.
+- Pupils develop a positive self image and have the confidence to explore, take risks, solve problems and express themselves

 - Children help to shape their environments and are involved in developing their creative curriculum

-- Pupils have an appreciation of various forms of visual art and can use inference skills explore meaning
+- Pupils have an appreciation of various forms of visual art and can use inference skills to explore meaning